 Call of Duty: Vanguard AS44 best class setup, attachments, and more

-What is the Vanguard AS44 best class and how do you set it up?
-Here are all the attachments you'll need to unlock to make this gun viable
+What is the Vanguard AS44 best loadout and how do you set it up?
+Here are all the attachments you'll need to unlock to make this gun viable.

 Best AS44 Vanguard class: The AS44 on a black background

-The AS44 is one of the the meta assault rifles of choice in Call of Duty: Vanguard, as the fast-firing gun can rip through enemies with ease, providing you find a way to manage the recoil.
+The AS44 was one of the meta assault rifles of choice in Call of Duty: Vanguard thanks to its fast rate of fire that ripped through enemies with ease, providing you found a way to manage the recoil that you’d be met with.

-When you consider the pedigree of assault rifles in the game, it’s a pretty prestigious position to be in.
-The best STG-44 Vanguard class is proving to be one of the best Vanguard guns right now, helped by the fact that assault rifles occupy that sweet spot between the mobility of an SMG and the obscene chaos of a light machine gun.
-The best AS-44 Vanguard class is a cool look at what might have been in first-person shooters too: it’s an early assault rifle that was designed in 1944, shipped in limited quantities in 1945 before development was stopped in 1945 with the death of the designer, Alexey Sudayev.
+When you consider the pedigree of assault rifles in the game, it was a pretty prestigious position to be in.
+The best STG-44 Vanguard class proved to be one of the best Vanguard guns for the game’s lifecycle, helped by the fact that assault rifles occupied that sweet spot between the mobility of an SMG and the obscene chaos of a light machine gun.
+The best AS-44 Vanguard class ess a cool look at what might have been too: an early assault rifle that was designed in 1944 and shipped in limited quantities in 1945 before development was stopped in 1945 with the death of the designer, Alexey Sudayev.
 Then the AK came along in 1947 and… well, it became one of the best guns in every Call of Duty to feature it.

 Best Vanguard AS44 class